kambrch/kambrch.github.io/blog/2025-11-04-second-post.md

 The macro looks up the current post’s identifiers (slug, path, URL) in the cached list, so it keeps working even if Franklin adjusts URLs or folders move.

+### 2025-11-04 afternoon polish

+- Tag buttons now show usage counts, remember the active view in the URL hash, and update their pressed state for screen readers.
+- Each card displays an estimated reading time and a clearer “Read more” call-to-action.
+- The post footer navigation is now a three-card layout with directional hints instead of the old pipe-separated text links.

 ### Notes to self

 Keep the setup minimal.
 Markdown in, static HTML out.